-Best budget portable monitor for MacBook Pro 2022.
+Best budget portable monitor for MacBook Pro 2023.
 There are many options to suit your needs, so now is a great time to choose a portable monitor for your MacBook Pro.
 There are budget and premium options, and there are also variants designed for specific niches like gaming or editing.
-But as your choices become more diverse, it will become more difficult to discern which is best for you and your hard-earned money.
+But as your choices become more diverse, it will become more difficult to pick out which is best for you and your hard-earned money.

 The best thing about the new portable monitors for MacBook pro is that they now mostly use USB-C as their primary video input.
 Some require two USB connections and special drivers.
 The USB-C option should be selected for smooth operation.